 Inventors are the original owners of their invention, and Intellectual Property Rights are the most valuable assets a business, inventor or individual can hold.

-Copyright protection lasts for the inventor's life and an additional 70 years, protected by specific laws for the expression of ideas in visual or audio format.
-Copyright is a form of Intellectual Property law.
+Copyright protection lasts for the author's life and an additional 70 years, protected by specific laws for the expression of ideas in visual or audio format.

 Intellectual Property is a broad term that covers numerous forms of expression and innovation.